-It’s very common to have difficulty finding a job in your field after graduating.
-In fact, finding any job at all can be difficult!
+It’s common to have difficulty finding a job in your field (or sometimes any job) after graduating.

-So if you have no job after college, don’t feel bad.
+So if you have no job after college, whether you just graduated or have been searching for 1-2 years, don’t feel bad.
 You’re NOT alone.

-Follow these four steps to boost your chances of getting a job you love…
+Follow these steps to boost your chances of landing a good job after graduation.

-So even if you have nothing right now, you can talk to your academic advisers and former professors.
+Even if you have no existing network right now, you can talk to your academic advisors and former professors.

-Tell your parents and family you’re job searching too (and what you’re looking for).
+Tell your parents and family you’re job searching (and what you’re looking for) so that they can tell their colleagues.
 If people don’t know you’re job hunting, they can’t help you.

 If you want detailed steps on how to build your network (including by “cold” messaging people who you think could introduce you to great companies), I wrote a full article on why networking is the fastest way to find a job.

-But if you’re not making the most of the people you know, and occasionally taking steps to meet new people and grow your network, you’re leaving a BIG opportunity on the table.
+The bottom line is: if you’re not making the most of the people you know, and taking steps to meet new people and grow your network, you’re leaving a BIG opportunity on the table.

 I’m sure you’ve seen a lot of companies out there require experience, and won’t hire someone who is entry-level.
 Very frustrating, right?